-It wasn’t just Anna, for everyone at that camp mortality was an inyour face reality not just a concept of a thing you realized when you almost got in an accident, not in a whew almost got me sort of way… but it is a constant presence in their lives.
-Some of these kids were sick, really fucking sick and the ones that weren’t had siblings that were, and the parents, the parents, facing the real possibility of losing their child.
+It wasn’t just Anna, for everyone at that camp, mortality was an in-your-face reality not just a concept of a thing you realized when you almost got in an accident, not in a whew almost got me sort of way… but it is a constant presence in their lives.
+Some of these kids were sick, really fucking sick and the ones that weren’t had siblings that were, and the parents, the parents, are facing the real possibility of losing their child.

-After Anna’s song, after watching Kayden dance his little butt off to the Ne Ne song, watching Shayla hula hoop, and Robbie stomp around to Let It Go – I broke- I needed a time out.
-I cried in the walk in for a few, then got in the kitchen to take care of my prep for the night.
+After Anna’s song, after watching Kayden dance his little butt off to the Nae Nae song, watching Shayla hula hoop, and Robbie stomp around to Let It Go – I broke- I needed a time out.
+I cried in the walk-in for a few, then got back in the kitchen to take care of business.
+TCB, baby, TCB.

-The rest of the week- we all worked our butts off to entertain and educate, in the evening we often got a chance to sit with a family and learn about their experience.
+The rest of the week- we all worked our butts off to entertain and educate.
+In the evenings we had the chance to sit with a family and learn about them and their experience.
 I’ve had a look into the cancer experience with my Dad.
 I knew how one day everything’s fine then there’s a bump, a pain, a cough that won’t go away and the next day it’s 7 days a week 24 hours a day CANCER.

-For some of these families there were/are treatments every single day for a year, weekly overnights in the hospital, for another year and it keep goign until and if you are one of the lucky ones and 8 years pass with no more cancer and after that you start with a clean slate, just the same risks as the rest of us- maybe.
+For some of these families there were/are treatments every single day for a year, weekly overnights in the hospital for another year and it keeps going until and if, you are one of the lucky ones and 8 years pass with no more cancer and after that you start with a clean slate, just the same risks as the rest of us- maybe.